milanowicz/Battleship.NET/README.md

 Battleship
 ==========

-This lillte school project is written in VB.NET
+This is a lillte school project written in VB.NET.
+I've wrote this source in Visual Studio 2010 but it works fine in VS 2012.
+I've tested it, before I've released it here.